 - After about 10 minutes, stir in cream creese and cheddar cheese.
 (Orzo will not be cooked through at this point yet).

 - After cheeses melt in, chop chicken and add to pan.
-Mix in green chiles.
+Mix in black beans, corn, and green chiles.

 - Cover and let simmer for another 10 minutes, or until orzo it cooked through.
 Be sure to taste for spice level.